k00mi/gitaly/design/README.md

 ##### Event 2

-Not necessarily related to git-cat-file-blob, but git was found with a smoking gun
+Not necessarily related to git-cat-file-blob, but git was found with a smoking gun.

+In this sample you can see how an increase in git upload-pack process count impacts initially workers load to finally make a deep dent in GitLab.com connections.

 ![Workers under heavy load](design/img/git-high-load-workers-load.png)